If you want a simpler method, allocate a percentage of total revenue.

 If you only need to spend on the first two items, congratulations, you have a great word of mouth business.

-If not, focus on marketing to generate qualified leads or cold calling/networking.
-If you want to grow quickly or very large, this becomes even more essential as word of mouth takes time to build.
+Otherwise, focus on marketing to generate qualified leads or cold calling/networking.
+When you want to grow quickly or very large, this becomes even more essential as word of mouth takes time to build.

 The boundaries are blurring but you need to market by plan, not by accident… the key is wise marketing budget allocation.